-1.3.2.4.5 Substances/mixtures posing special problems
+1.3.2.4.5 Substances / Mixtures posing special problems

-- 1.3.2.4.5.1 The effect of a substance or mixture on biological and environmental systems is influenced, among other factors, by the physico-chemical properties of the substance or mixture and/or ingredients of the mixture and the way in which ingredient substances are biologically available.
+The effect of a substance or mixture on biological and environmental systems is influenced, among other factors, by the physico chemical properties of the substance or mixture and/or ingredients of the mixture and the way in which ingredient substances are biologically available.
 Some groups of substances may present special problems in this respect, for example, some polymers and metals.
 A substance or mixture need not be classified when it can be shown by conclusive experimental data from internationally acceptable test methods that the substance or mixture is not biologically available.
-Similarly, bioavailability data on ingredients of a mixture should be used where appropriate in conjunction with the harmonized classification criteria when classifying mixtures. - 1.3.2.4.5.2 Certain physical hazards (e.g. due to explosive or oxidizing properties) may be altered by dilution, as is the case for desensitized explosives, by inclusion in a mixture or article, packaging or other factors.
-Classification procedures for specific sectors (e.g. storage) should take experience and expertise into account.
+Similarly, bioavailability data on ingredients of a mixture should be used where appropriate in conjunction with the harmonized classification criteria when classifying mixtures.